AlexanderAdelAU/TMS9900-SBC/README.md

 	BYTE	0DH,0AH,0
 ```

-Note, that setting the page using the XOP Call (SET_PAGE) acts in a similar manner to the Memory Mapper (74LS612)  in that the address register is set but has no affect until the PSEL signal goes low.
-So using the SET_PAGE is just a method os telling the LDS and LDD and LONG_CALLs which page to access.
+Note, that setting the page using the XOP Call (SETPAGE) acts in a similar manner to the Memory Mapper (74LS612)  in that the address register is set but has no affect until the PSEL signal goes low.
+So using the SETPAGE is just a method os telling the LDS and LDD and CALL_FAR which page to access.

-The XOP LONG_CALL routine will push the value of R9, and return Instruction pointer onto the stack before making the long call.
+The XOP CALL_FAR routine will push the value of the segment register (R9), and return Instruction pointer onto the stack before making the long call.

 ### Terminal Communications Interface
 Communications Interface